"II" series ("Rivera-era") Fender amps

 This page concerns;

-the Fender Super Champ, Princeton Reverb II, Deluxe Reverb II, Concert (1982-86 model sometimes called Concert II; eleven knobs on the front), Bassman 20, Champ II, Twin Reverb II, and Fender 75 and 140.
+the Fender Super Champ, Princeton Reverb II, Deluxe Reverb II, Concert (1982-86 model sometimes called Concert II; eleven knobs on the front), Bassman 20, Champ II, Twin Reverb II, and Fender 30, 75 and 140.

 Thanks to Ulrich Z and Soren of the Super Champ website for doing the scanning.

-As I look after the website which concentrates on the Princeton Reverb II, I occasionally get requests for schematics for other amps in the Rivera-era Fender range.
+As I look after the website which concentrates on the Princeton Reverb II, I occasionally got requests for schematics for other amps in the Rivera-era Fender range.
 For two years I couldn't help.
-But Mark Carson on the FDP, a splendidly helpful chap, sent me several.
+But Mark Carson on the late-lamented FDP, a splendidly helpful chap, sent me several.
 Others came from other places.
 So here you are.
 All I've done here is gather this info in one place.
 Big thanks are due to all the anonymous folks down the years who kept the paperwork, scanned it into computer format, and shared it free of charge.

-Augl 2012 - still collecting data - I am trying to track how many of these amps were made.
+August 2020 - still collecting data - I am trying to track how many of these amps were made.
 If you have one, please email me with the serial number (format Fxxxxxx).
 Even better, let me also have the transformer codes (format 606-xxx) and the loudspeaker codes, if any?
 Thanks very much.
 No dismantling is necessary, though you might need a torch or flashlight - the transformer codes are stamped into the metalwork of the transformers, which hang down from the chassis.
 The speaker codes are in white ink on the black-painted metal near the rim of the speaker (67-xxxx) or on the magnet (109xxxx).
 Your privacy will be respected and no commercial use will be made of the information.
-If your amp is being dismantled, please look for a 4-digit code written or printed on the chassis metalwork - that's a code for the actual week the amp was built, and would really help me a lot.
+If your amp is being repaired or serviced, please look for a 4-digit code written or printed on the chassis metalwork - that's a code for the actual week the amp was built, and would really help me a lot.
 In return for (minimum) the serial number I will tell you when your amp was made!

 SPAMDEFEATaawaugh@btinternet.com